 Federal RV Camping Information

 State RV Camping Information

 Nevada RV Dump Stations

-Free RV camping locations are available almost everywhere in Nevada.
+Free Nevada RV camping locations are available almost everywhere in the state.
 BLM (Bureau of Land Management) alone administers 67% of Nevada’s land area.
 The USFS (US Forest Service) and NPS (National Park Service) also have large areas of public land they administer available for free RV camping.
 Free RV camping locations are usually primitive which means there are no RV hookups.

 The Pahranagat National Wildlife Refuge offers RV camping as well as hiking and fishing.

 24 miles east of Austin is the BLM (Bureau of Land Management) Hickison Petroglyph Recreation Area.
 Free RV camping with no water or dump facilities.

 20 miles south of Battle Mountain is the BLM (Bureau of Land Management) Mill Creek Recreation Area.
 This campground offers 11 tent camp sites, three RV sites, two accessible sites, one dual accessible vault-type toilet, day use area, tables, and grills.
 Open year round.
 There is no drinking water and no fee.

 While mostly located in California, Death Valley National Park also sits inside Nevada near Beatty.
 Regulated free RV camping (boondocking) is permitted within the park.

 25 miles east of Eureka gets you to the turnoff for the BLM Tonkin Spring Recreation Area.
 35 more miles of maintained gravel road will get you to free RV camping at the recreation area.
 Contact the Battle Mountain BLM District Office for more information.
 Very remote area.